-Notes: We conduct balancing for each subsample to maintain a randomized Z. Standard errors are clustered at the firm level. p < 0.01, p < 0.05, p < 0.1.
-Additional regressors in all columns are the control variables $X{i,t-1}$ (including pre-treatment outcome), industry, year and industry-year FE.
+Notes: We conduct balancing for each subsample to maintain a randomized Z. Standard errors are clustered at the firm level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+Additional regressors in all columns are the control variables $X{i,t-1}$ (including pre-treatment outcome), industry, province, year, industry-year and province-year FE.

-6.5 Long-term Treatment Effects
+7.5 Long-term Treatment Effects

 While the benchmark model focuses on the short-run impact of R&D subsidies, we additionally study potential long-term effects by enlarging the impact period by two years from t - 1 to t + 3.
-The results show that the input additionality increases in the long run and now both γ{ITT} and γ{CACE} confirm additionality.25 Importantly, the loss in relative efficiency also increases, as CACE becomes about three times larger than ITT.
+The results show that the input additionality increases in the long run and now both $\gamma{ITT}$ and $\gamma{CACE}$ confirm additionality.
+Importantly, the loss in relative efficiency also increases, as CACE becomes more than three times larger than ITT.
 These long-term findings reinforce the argument for improved monitoring.
 Furthermore, we find stronger long-term output additionality regarding employment, net fixed assets and sales, whereas the significant short-run effect on patenting vanishes.
-This is plausible because the majority of China's R&D expenditures are development-oriented, and firms file patents related to the funded project quickly.26 Most strikingly, however, the lack of productivity improvement is confirmed in the long run, corroborating the notion that China's selective R&D subsidy policy does not induce productivity gains (Cheng et al. 2019).
+This is plausible because the majority of China's R&D expenditures are development-oriented, and firms file patents related to the funded project quickly.
+Most strikingly, however, the lack of productivity improvement is confirmed in the long run, corroborating the notion that China's selective R&D subsidy policy does not induce productivity gains (Branstetter et al. 2023; Cheng et al. 2019).

-$^{^{24}}$ Our specification allows for a contemporaneous and one-year lagged effect of R&D subsidies on patent applications.
+$^{29}$ Our specification allows for a contemporaneous and one-year lagged effect of R&D subsidies on patent applications.
 We focus on domestic invention patent applications and do not consider the quality of patents because standard measures suffer from policy distortion in China.

-$^{^{25}}$ Estimation results are provided in Table E.4 in the Online Appendix E.
+&lt;sup>30Estimation results are provided in Table E.4 in the Online Appendix E.